Iqidis Privacy & Data Policy

 1.3 Definitions

-- Telemetry: Limited behavioral/interaction metadata (e.g., UI clicks, navigation flows, request timing, status/error codes, coarse device/browser metadata) used to ensure reliability, security, and abuse detection—not prompts, model outputs, or uploaded documents/files.
+- “Telemetry” means limited behavioral/interaction metadata (e.g., UI clicks, navigation flows, request timing, status/error codes, coarse device/browser metadata) used to ensure reliability, security, and abuse detection-not prompts, model outputs, or uploaded documents/files.

 2. Information We Collect